anedyaio/anedya-example-esp32/Arduino-IDE/esp-wifi/submitData/Industrial-energy-monitoring/mqtt/README.md

 4. Click on the PubSubClient by Nick O'Leary entry in the list.
 5. Click the "Install" button to install the library.
 6. Once installed, you can include the library in your Arduino sketches by adding `#include <PubSubClient.h>` at the top of your sketch.

-### DHT-Adafruit

-The DHT library provides support for DHT sensors (DHT11, DHT21, DHT22, AM2301, AM2302, AM2321) on ESP32 boards.
-It enables easy interfacing with DHT sensors to read temperature and humidity data accurately.

-To include the DHT library in your project:

-1. Install the DHT library through the Arduino IDE Library Manager.
-You can get the library from [here](https://github.com/adafruit/DHT-sensor-library)
-2. Go to `Sketch > Include Library > Manage Libraries...`.
-3. In the Library Manager, search for "DHT" .
-4. Click on the DHT entry in the list (DHT sensor Library by Adafruit Adafruit).
-5. Click the "Install" button to install the library.
-6. Once installed, you can include the library in your Arduino sketches by adding `#include <DHT.h>` at the top of your sketch.

 > [!TIP]
 > Looking for Python SDK?
 Visit [PyPi](https://pypi.org/project/anedya-dev-sdk/) or [Github Repository](https://github.com/anedyaio/anedya-dev-sdk-pyhton)